pgayee694/PKIIPS/oracle/README.md

 # Building

-1. Set up necessary configuration is oracle_config.ini
+1. Set up necessary configuration in oracle_config.ini
 2. Open this folder in Unity and build it